laminas/laminas-diactoros/doc/book/custom-responses.md

 ## JSON Responses

-`Zend\Diactoros\Response\JsonResponse` accepts a data structure to convert to JSON, and sets the `Content-Type` header to `application/json`:
+`Laminas\Diactoros\Response\JsonResponse` accepts a data structure to convert to JSON, and sets the `Content-Type` header to `application/json`:

 ```php